oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-28-location-object.md

 > NOTE: Negative values are forbidden because their use would suggest some non-obvious semantic difference between positive and negative values.

-> EXAMPLE: Within a `result` object, the following property values (among others) are `location` objects, and no two of them can have the same value for `id`:
+> EXAMPLE 1: Within a `result` object, the following property values (among others) are `location` objects, and no two of them can have the same value for `id`:
 >
 >     result.relatedLocations[0]
 >     result.codeFlows[0].threadFlows[0].locations[0].location